wormhole-foundation/wormhole-docs/learn/messaging/index.md

 ## Get Started

 This section covers various aspects and services related to communication protocols and systems within the Wormhole platform.
-Each subsection provides detailed information on specific components, contracts, and bridges for messaging and data transfer.
+Each subsection provides detailed information on key components, contracts, and bridges for messaging and data transfer.

 <div class="grid cards" markdown>